How The Merc With A Mouth Mastered Marketing

 To read more about Deadpool and Deadpool 2 integrations, partnerships, marketing tactics, and to gain further insight on how brands leveraged the meta-humored Merc check out our other blogs!

-- Why Brands Should Partner With Deadpool 2
+- Why Brands Seeking Adult Demos Should Partner with Deadpool 2

 - Stellar Product Placement: Ben And Jerry's Star In Deadpool Teaser